manuelmusngi/digital-currency-modeling-and-inference/README.md

 ## Evaluation

-#### Difference from the Actual forecasting challenge is the omission of the Time Series API for submission in the competition.
+#### Difference from the Actual forecasting challenge are the omission of the Time Series API for submission in the competition, use of the supplemental_train.csv and example_test.csv